w3ctag/privacy-principles/README.md

 We will be staying away from legal and regulatory material.

 This effort will operate under the W3C's CEPC and as such we will maintain a respectful discourse.
-This effort will operate under strict anti-trust guidance from W3C.
+This effort will operate under anti-trust guidance from W3C.

 Possible names : Architectural Principles for Web Privacy; Architectural Considerations for Web Privacy.